cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

   - G1, G2: subgroups of E1 and E2 (respectively) having prime order r.

-  - P1, P2: distinguished points that generate of G1 and G2, respectively.
+  - P1, P2: distinguished points that generate G1 and G2, respectively.

   - GT: a subgroup, of prime order r, of the multiplicative group of a field extension.